How to Show Love to Someone Who Suffers Depression

 Unconditional support and encouragement can be offered without the need to know all the details.
 Unless the person wants to say something, it’s best to respect his or her silence.

-Seek professional help together
+Seek professional help to deal with depression

 As we’ve pointed out from the start, depression is a serious illness and at some point can require professional intervention.